hiimcody1/LttP-Adjuster/README.md

-# Rom Patcher JS
+# LttP Adjuster and Patcher
-A ROM patcher made in HTML5.
+A ROM patcher for The Legend of Zelda: A Link to the Past Randomizer.

+Same functionality as the standalone Entrance Shuffle Adjuster, plus with the ability to patch the vanilla version with a patch file.

 **Features:**
+* Every sprite in the official website
+* Saves your previously used aesthetic options
-* Supported formats:
+* Supported patch formats:
    * IPS
    * UPS
    * APS